an-anime-team/docs/content/en/docs/launcher/enhancements/sessions.md

 ### Where to find

 1. Open the launcher settings
-2. Go to the "Ehancements tab
+2. Go to the "Enhancements tab
 3. Open the "Game" sub-tab

 ### Description